pnp/script-samples/scripts/graph-send-email-from-csv-onbehalf-of-user/README.md

 Also the attachments referred in csv should match the file path of your local machine.

 ## Permissions
-As the script use App Regisration Application Permission, please make sure you are have given below permission for the Azure AD App
+As the script use App Registration Application Permission, please make sure you are have given below permission for the Azure AD App

 ![Permission](assets/API_Permissions.png)
 ![Script Screenshot](assets/running-script.png)